The wonders of Ostia Antica

 Located 46 km from Rome, reachable by car in 45 minutes towards the sea, Ostia Antica is surrounded by greenery dotted with majestic maritime pines; the ancient city is a mine of timeless suggestions where you can enjoy unique views and be amazed by the rarefied panoramas among the ruins of times past.

-You may not know that the Park of Ostia Antica with its surface of 150 hectares is the largest archaeological site in the world, together with Pompeii, and that only 40% of the wonders are visible.
+You may not know that the Park of Ostia Antica, with its surface of 150 hectares, is the largest archaeological site in the world, together with Pompeii, and that only 40% of the wonders are visible.
 In fact, over half of the city is still buried.

 Ostia Antica was founded near the salt pans, which constituted a strategically vital resource for ancient societies, in particular for the preservation of food, and it was located near the river Tevere and the coastline, which nowadays appears to be about 4 km far.
 The advancement of the beach is due to the debris deposited by the river course over a period of about 2.000 years.
 According to tradition, the city was founded by King Anco Marzio around 620 BC, although the oldest remains can be dated to the second half of the 4th century BC.